sanchari79/money-transfer-application/README.md

 # money-transfer-application
 This is an application to simulate money transfer between two parties.
 This is built using jersey, jax-rs, jetty.
 Gradle is used for dependency management.
 Java version- 1.8
 jersey- 2.27
 jetty- 9.4.6

 ## High-level Components-
 There are three components or layers in the application.
 Most external component is ApiResource.java.
-This is used for defining the api paths and taking inputs from user or other services
+This is used for defining the api paths and taking inputs from user or other services.
 Middle layer is the service layer for handling all the business logic.
 E.g.- CreateUserService,DepositMoneyService, MoneyTransferService, GetBalanceService.
 Repository is defined as the inner most layer to represent data store.
 Ideally this would be communicating to database, but for our application it uses in-memory Hashmap data structures.

 ## Security-